NDevTK/OriginMarker/README.md

 # Automatic mode (ID: \*\*)

-Like Universal mode but with a personal salt.
 It will be different emojis per origin then other users.

 # Manual only (ID: \*\*\*)